Staroměstské náměstí: Church of Saint Nicholas

 The second of Prague’s two great churches dedicated to Saint Nicholas was erected in the Old Town Square between 1732 and 1737 on the site of a 13th century parish church.
 Its architect was Kilián Ignác Dientzenhofer, who had also worked with his father on the Cathedral of St Nicholas across the river.

-Hemmed in by the surrounding streets, the West End was not considered worth decorating; instead, the entire South side was modelled to give the impression of a grand baroque entrance, complete with monumental double pediment, composite capitals, and superb statuary by Antonín Braun.
+Hemmed in by the surrounding streets, the West End was not considered worth decorating; instead, the entire South side was modelled to give the impression of a grand baroque entrance, complete with monumental double pediment, composite capitals, and superb statuary by Antonín Braun, nephew of the more famous Matthias Bernhard Braun.
 Entering the church can thus be a disorientating experience, as at first sight it appears wider than it is long.

 Originally a Catholic foundation, the building has also served as a Russian Orthodox church from 1871, and as a Hussite church since 1920.